Everything all at once: On choosing an estimand for multi-component environmental exposures: Question: What type of quantifiable relationship between the exposure mixture and outcome (i.e., statistical estimand) do we formulate?

-We could also consider a longitudinal setting.
-The shift in exposure mixture components, $\dd$, can now vary both across mixture components \textit{and} across time.
-We denote the shift applied to the time-varying $\mathbf{A}$ at each timepoint $t$ as $\mathbf{A}_t^{\dd} = \dd(\mathbf{A}_t({\mathbf{A}_{t-1}^{\dd}})) ,$ where $\mathbf{A}_t(\mathbf{A}_{t-1}^{\dd})$ denotes the natural value of $\mathbf{A}$ at time $t$, defined in Section \ref{sec:mtpsupp}.
-Importantly, under the identification assumptions given next, the distribution of the natural value of treatment at each time $t$ is equal to the distribution of the observed value of treatment at time $t$, conditional on the observed history; we provide more discussion in Section \ref{sec:mtpsupp}.
-Again, we can define the shifts on the additive or multiplicative scale and differently across components and times.
-For example, we can define a multiplicative 20\% reduction across each pesticide and at each time as: Similarly, we could define a shift that hypothetically reduces paraquat levels by 20\% across all five timepoints while leaving the other mixture components unchanged:
+We could also consider a longitudinal setting, where the shifts can vary across mixture components \textit{and} across time.
+Shifts in time-varying exposure mixtures have rarely been considered in the applied literature.
+We denote the shift applied to $\mathbf{A}$ at each timepoint $t$ as $\mathbf{A}_t^{\dd} = \dd(\mathbf{A}_t(\bar{\mathbf{A}}_{t-1}^{\dd})) ,$ where $\mathbf{A}_t(\bar{\mathbf{A}}_{t-1}^{\dd})$ denotes the natural value of $\mathbf{A}$ at time $t$, and the overbar is used to denote the history of $\mathbf{A}$ up to and including the time in the subscript.
+Consider a simple scenario where $\mathbf{A}$ is a single pesticide measured at two timepoints: $t=0$ and $t=1.$ We discussed above that when $t = 0$, an MTP that reduces the natural value of the pesticide by 20\% would yield $\mathbf{A}^\dd_0 = 0.8\times\mathbf{A}_0$.
+Moving to the second timepoint, $t = 1$, the natural value of exposure at this timepoint is no longer the observed value of the pesticide.
+Instead, it's the hypothetical value we would have observed in a world where the observed value of the pesticide at baseline had been replaced with its 20\% reduction: $\mathbf{A}_1(\mathbf{A}^\dd_0) = \mathbf{A}_1(0.8\times\mathbf{A}_0)$.
+Now, we would denote the shift applied to the second timepoint $t=1$ as $\mathbf{A}^\dd_1 = 0.8 \times \mathbf{A}_1(\mathbf{A}^\dd_0) = 0.8 \times \mathbf{A}_1(0.8 \times \mathbf{A}_0)$.
+Importantly, under the identification assumptions given next, the distribution of the natural value of treatment at each time $t$ is equal to the distribution of the observed value of treatment at time $t$, conditional on the observed history.
+For example, we can define a 20\% reduction across each pesticide and at each time as: Similarly, we could define a shift that reduces paraquat levels by 20\% across all five timepoints while leaving the other mixture components unchanged:

 For any shift defined by $\dd$, we can consider the following causal estimand: